ccutrer/balboa_worldwide_app/doc/protocol.md

 * CB: Check Byte (CRC-8 with 0x02 initial value, and 0x02 final XOR)

 ## Incoming Messages

+### Ready
+Sent on RS-485 only, when commands can be sent.
+Because RS-485 is a shared bus, you can't just send messages whenever you want, or they'll clobber each other.
+This message indicates it's save to _immediately_ send a message onto the bus.

+Message type 10 bf 06

 ### Configuration Response
 Sent in response to a configuration request.